Xiobe/README/README.md

 ## For who is this project?

-This prject is aimed at people with role X.
+This project is aimed at people with role X.

 ## Use Cases